mcdoh/labelmaker/README.md

 # Labelmaker

-**Labelmaker** is a simple web tool for generating text-based images, perfect for creating decals in [Tabletop Simulator](https://www.tabletopsimulator.com/).
-Just append your desired text to the URL and Labelmaker will return an image—no design tools required.
+[Labelmaker](https://labelmaker.xyz) is a simple web tool for generating text-based images, perfect for creating decals in [Tabletop Simulator](https://www.tabletopsimulator.com/).
+Just append your desired text to the URL and Labelmaker will return an image, no design tools required.

 ## ✨ Features